nabetse00/ba4f/README.md

 Will give our app id and you can check https://testnet.algoexplorer.io/application/{app_id}

-For transaction add check app is closed:
+For transactions and also check app is closed:

 ![app closed](./media/appclosed.png)